Time-Management: Bandwidth | William Nozak, MBA

 If you are exceeding your bandwidth because of P.R.?

-Life is full of chaos and disorder as is, do not bring additional chaos into your life by exceeding your bandwidth.
-If there is too much wind, build windmills, if there is too much rain, build a rain catcher, and if there is too much information and not enough bandwidth, close some applications.
-How do you scale back once you are deeply rooted in things that rely heavily upon your human energy, knowledge, position, and authority?
+Life is full of chaos and disorder as it is.
+Do not bring chaos into your life by exceeding your bandwidth.
+If there is too much wind, build windmills, if there is too much rain, build a rain catcher, and if there is too much information and not enough bandwidth, close some programs.
+How do you scale back once you are already deeply rooted in so many things that rely heavily upon your human energy, knowledge, position, and authority?
 Pivot.